-However, the compliance function (in-house and outsourcing) and lawyers' exercise of their profession are regulated.
+However, compliance functions (in-house and outsourced) and lawyers' exercise of their profession are regulated.

-Andorran financial entities could therefore render regtech solutions to third parties as being complementary to in-house compliance functions, or even outsource compliance functions to a third party as a critical or important operational function (in accordance with Act 8/2013).
+Andorran financial entities could therefore render regtech solutions to third parties in a manner complementary to in-house compliance functions, or even outsource compliance functions to a third party as a critical or important operational function (in accordance with Act 8/2013).
 Nevertheless, the following requirements must be considered: